Do Go On - 400 - The Millennium Dome Heist

 Well, that is my report on the Millennium Dome.

-And I just want to – something that really –
+And I just want to something that really,

-Jeez, they've really gotten zero applause.
+Jeez, that really got zero applause.

 That's the end of my report.